Populus tremula 'erecta'

 - Windbreak: Use as one row when space is restricted.
 Provides shelter to establish better, long term windbreak trees such as white spruce.

-Pricing: All our Swedish aspen are 8/foot.
-So a 10 foot tree is 80 for a single tree.
+Pricing: All our Swedish aspen are $8-$10/foot.
+Sizes range from 3 to 9 feet.
 Delivery is available.
 Click on the phone or email icon below our logo to contact us for this tree.